bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-framework.rst

 The master admin module also needs to know this information about the available dynamic field drivers to use the admin dialog linked with, to create or modify the dynamic fields.

-Frontend modules need to read the system configuration to know which dynamic fields are active for each screen and which ones are also mandatory.
+Front end modules need to read the system configuration to know which dynamic fields are active for each screen and which ones are also mandatory.
 For example: ``Ticket::Frontend::AgentTicketPhone###DynamicField`` stores the active, mandatory and inactive dynamic fields for *New Phone Ticket* screen.